LES Kindergarten Kickoff

-FSSD uses a standards-based report card that measures progress toward academic goals in reading/language arts, mathematics, science and social studies.
+FSSD uses a standards-based report card that measures progress toward academic goals in reading/language arts, mathematics, science, and social studies.
 Curriculum benchmarks are specifically identified on this report card.
 It is the progress toward these goals that we will monitor and report to you.
-This enables us to better recognize academic needs, to tailor teaching strategies to meet them, and to provide parents with the resources to help reinforce specific skills at home.
+This enables us to better recognize academic needs, tailor teaching strategies to meet them, and provide parents with the resources to help reinforce specific skills at home.
 Our teachers differentiate instruction, so each child learns at a pace that is comfortable, yet challenging.
 The report card will also communicate your child’s progress in developing responsible behavior that is essential to learning.

 Thank you so much for your support and partnership as we begin an exciting journey with you and your child.
 Kindergarten is a special year full of wonderful experiences.
 We look forward to sharing them all with your child.

 Tips for Kindergarten Success

 Here are some ways that you can help your child learn and reinforce what is being taught in school:

 - Help your child develop a positive attitude about school and his or her ability to learn.
 It is important that children come to school well rested, fed and ready to learn.

 - Make every effort to bring your child to school regularly and on time.
 It begins the day on a positive note and sets a good work habit.

 - Talk to your child about their school experiences.
 Ask them about the best thing that happened in school each day.
 Show interest in what they are learning and doing at school.